exercism/cpp/concepts/enums/introduction.md

     plastic
 };
 ```
-Now, look at a pricing function in the skate shop and take note of the scope resolution operator (`::`) to specify an `enumerator` from the `enumeration`:
+Now, look at a pricing function in the skate shop and take note of the scope resolution operator (`::`) specifying an `enumerator` from the `enumeration`:

 ```cpp
 double deck_price(double base_price, DeckMaterial material) {